mihir1337/BarsiXriver/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 The WordPress import users plugin also has the option to send an email to the users and customers whenever the admin imports/updates users' details.
 It will retain the user passwords and securely migrate them to another website.

 You can map your import columns to the appropriate WordPress data to import or merge user details.
-You can also import WordPress users data from a variety of sources, such as an uploaded CSV file on FTP (Premium), a locally saved CSV file on your computer, or from a URL, Google sheet, etc.
+You can also import WordPress users data from a variety of sources, such as an uploaded CSV file on FTP (Premium), a locally saved CSV file on your computer, or from a URL, Google sheet, etc. This flexibility makes it especially useful when you need to import customer CSV files from different platforms.

 To import WordPress users and import WooCommerce customers data to your website:

 - Create a CSV file from scratch using any spreadsheet program, such as Microsoft Excel, OpenOffice, LibreOffice, or Google Spreadsheets.